 - Add a rain garden to complement your disconnected downspout.
 Download the UConn Rain Garden app or visit the NEMO website to learn how to design and install your very own rain garden

 - This pilot program is designed to address Goal 1 of the water section in the city’s Climate Action Plan, to reduce discharges into sewers and waterways.
 Read more about Hartford’s other sustainable action goals here.

 - Want to keep up with program updates and events?
 Sign up here to receive email updates.

-- Interested in implementing downspout disconnection or other green infrastructure in an area outside of the North Hartford Promise Zone?
+- Interested in implementing other green infrastructure practices?
 Contact us here for more information.

 Photos and Video Courtesy of Keney Park Sustainability Project

 This pilot program has been sponsored by a grant from the Connecticut Institute for Resilience and Climate Adaptation.

 The mission of the Connecticut Institute for Resilience and Climate Adaptation (CIRCA) is to increase the resilience and sustainability of vulnerable communities along Connecticut’s coast and inland waterways to the growing impacts of climate change on the natural, built, and human environment.

 More information about CIRCA can be found at circa.uconn.edu.